TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 Turning off Collection Tools
 If you turn off certain Collection Tools, you may not have access to many features that make your experience more efficient and some of our services and features may not function properly.
 However, you can still place product orders over the telephone by contacting our customer service number at 1-800-806-6453.
+Note that our websites may not recognize or respond to Do Not Track (DNT) headers from web browsers.

 Third Party Tracking
 We also work with other companies who use tracking technologies to serve ads on our behalf across the Internet.
 These companies may collect information about your interaction with us, including advertising.
-If you would like to opt-out of 3rd party tracking technologies associated with our website, please click here.
+These companies may not recognize or respond to DNT headers from web browsers.
+If you would like to opt-out of receiving ads tailored by 3rd party tracking technologies associated with our website, please click here.
 Note that if you opt-out from these third party tracking technologies, you may still see our ads at other websites, but the ads will not be tailored using third party tracking technologies associated with our website.